seendsouza/2381-Robotics/README.md

 ---
 ```
 Note the image you put in /img/posts/ has the same naming scheme as the post
 Also note that the time is 24 hour time.
-If you write the post in another time zone other than EST, change -0500 accordingly (this is RFC822 time)
+If you write the post in another time zone other than EST, change -0500 accordingly (this is RFC822 time).
+Then go wild including whatever stuff u want in your blog posts.
+You can use the current blog posts as reference for what tags and stuff you should use for the html.